 - Problem solving.
 This means you need to have shown strong intellectual abilities to solve problems at University and during your work experiences.

 - Personal impact.
-This means you've shown a dedication to achieving great things in everything you undertake.
+This means you've shown a dedication to achieving great things in most projects you undertook in the past.
 You've got a strong personal impact on most projects you are part of.

 - Leadership abilities.
 This means you've shown you can lead groups of people in the past either in a professional context or at university.